App Store Commissions: An ASC 606 Accounting Guide

 Summary Sales Report

-5. Developer Proceeds/Costs: Must be inferred: proceedAmount = Developer Proceeds * Units.
+5. Developer proceeds/costs must be inferred: proceedAmount = Developer Proceeds * Units.

-6. Sale vs. Refund: It is more accurate to consider the customer price field (>= 0 for sales, < 0 for refunds) rather than the Sales/Return flag on the report.
+6. To determine if the line is a Sale vs. Refund, it is more accurate to follow that the customer price field >= 0 is a sale, and < 0 is a refund (rather than the Sales / Return flag on the report)

 Financial Report